MeiChieh/Action-Green/README.md

-This is a frontend project for propagating the idea of disposable-plastic-use reduction.
+This is a frontend project propagating the idea of disposable-plastic-use reduction.